open-company/open-company-slack-router/README.md

 NB: Make sure when you are done testing locally, you disable the "Enable Events" toggle so Slack will stop trying to echo events to your local environment via ngrok.

+To receive events from the SNS topic with SQS, you will need to subscribe an SQS queue to the topic.

+In AWS go to the SQS service console.
+Click the SQS queue you created.
+From the 'Queue Actions' menu, chose 'Subscribe Queue to SNS topic'.

 ## Usage